terminal-runes/runes/README.md

 # runes

-*Visual noise with purpose.*
+_Visual noise with purpose._

-A clean, terminal-based cheat sheet scroller with a styled Alacritty HUD.
+A transparent, terminal-based cheat sheet scroller with a styled Alacritty HUD.

 ## Preview